Casey Calvert: Writing and directing

 The USC School of Cinematic Arts at the University of Southern California featured Calvert in 2015 on a panel discussion, "50 Shades of Erotica: The Blurring of the Line Between Hollywood and Adult Entertainment".
 In September 2015, GameLink hired Calvert to write a BDSM and fetish-themed column for their The Naked Truth blog, and to answer readers' questions on their website.
 She contributed to GameLink in 2016 as an expert on topics related to fetish and BDSM, and won their 2016 Porn Star Madness Competition against 16 other adult stars.
 Calvert wrote for GameLink once a month sharing her knowledge of fetish and BDSM gained from her experiences with readers.
 The company's vice president Jeff Dillon called Calvert a "great advocate for the BDSM/fetish lifestyle".
-She has written about pornography for The Huffington Post, Cosmpolitan, UPROXX, Mandatory.com, Refinery 29, CraveOnline and The Daily Beast.
+She has written about pornography for The Huffington Post, Cosmopolitan, UPROXX, Mandatory.com, Refinery 29, CraveOnline and The Daily Beast.
 She contributed an essay in Coming Out Like a Porn Star, edited by Jiz Lee, about her early introduction to pornography and why she chose a career in the industry.
 The Economist included her essay in a 2015 discussion of Internet pornography, "Can porn be good for us?", featuring Calvert with advertising consultant Cindy Gallop and University of Texas at Austin journalism professor Robert Jensen.
 In January 2016, Calvert gave a sex education seminar, "BDSM: From Reel to Real", as part of the XBIZ events series.
 She taught the seminar to educate attendees about how BDSM and fetish scenes are filmed, and the film editing process.

-Calvert also diversified her career by directing.
+Calvert also diversified her career by becoming a director.
 In 2019, Gamma Entertainment hired Calvert and her husband Eli Cross to direct films for the Adult Time platform.
 Her directorial debut with Adult Time was the series Maid for Each Other.
 Calvert worked with distributor Adult Time on a Pure Taboo production as actor, writer, and casting director, titled, The Starlet: A Casey Calvert Story.
 Calvert and Gamma Entertainment's head of production, Bree Mills, worked on the script.
 Calvert wrote her character as an antihero, exploring how fame and money have the potential to impact an individual's view of ethics.
 Mills described Calvert as "incredibly versatile, creative and intelligent as a writer and performer", who brought "a wealth of experience in writing, directing and producing from her own independent adult and mainstream projects" to the project.
 Calvert directed actresses Riley Reid and Aidra Fox, in the 2019 Girlsway series, Roleplay With Me, and actress Lauren Phillips in Schooled!.